Kirby's Epic Yarn: Post-release

-Kirby's Epic Yarn received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Kirby's Epic Yarn received "generally favorable" reviews from critics, according to the review aggregation website Metacritic, where it is the highest-rated Kirby game.
 IGN gave the game an Editor's Choice award, calling it "an amazing looking game that embraces traditional platforming designs in fresh new ways."
 GameTrailers praised the game's presentation and imaginative gameplay, though criticizing the inability to die.
 GameSpot said that the game's "story levels are way too easy", but that the graphics and overall fun made up for its shortcomings.
 Kotaku gave the game an Editor's Choice award, calling it "a game designed for constant smiling, a side-scroller that will soothe the stressed."
 Nintendo World Report said that "the joyous platformer might not be difficult, but it's fun, inventive, and outrageously imaginative."

 1UP.com praised the game for the creativity of the levels and the thematic visuals.
 Game Informer praised the game's artistic style as "one of the best-looking games on the Wii" and also noted both its ease of use for less experienced gamers and its challenges for more experienced gamers.
 Japanese gaming magazine Famitsu gave it a score of one nine, one eight, one nine, and one ten for a total of 36 out of 40.
 They said: "The game's not just about looking cute -- the way the gameplay takes advantage of this yarn world is brilliant.
 Even if you've encountered these sorts of obstacles in other action games, they seem fresh all over again here.
 It's a great action game, too, and if you try to get every item in the game, even veteran action fans will find it challenging.
 The whole package is stuffed full of fun and surprises.
 The graphics are unique and packed with originality.
 The game's set up so you never get a Game Over, but there's still enough optional hardcore aspects to it to keep all walks of gamers happy."
 Nintendo Power praised the game's concept, gameplay and graphics.
 Edge gave it a score of eight out of ten, saying, "Not since Yoshi's Island's designers broke out the crayons has a Nintendo platformer looked so much like a work of craft, but it's a pity that, for the most part, the levels don't feel as fresh as they look - a platform made of butterfly stitching is still just a platform."